Q-Peppa/react-css-modules-all/README.md

 ### Statement

 This plugin not guaranteed all function work

+### Already Issue

+1. complex selector